 Project-based fellowships are funded by outside sources and usually are funded for two years.
 Notre Dame has two project-based fellowships, the Shaffer Fellowship and Bank of America Foundation Fellowship, dedicated exclusively to Notre Dame Students and for most students, this is the least competitive pathway to beginning your public interest career.

-In 2018, through the Shaffer and Bank of America Foundation fellowships, four Notre Dame 3Ls are guaranteed public interest jobs and because they are project-based, you literally create your own dream job with any public interest organization you choose.
+In 2018, through the Shaffer fellowship, at least two Notre Dame 3Ls are guaranteed public interest jobs and because they are project-based, you literally create your own dream job with any public interest organization you choose.

 If you have any interest in applying for fellowships, make an appointment with me by June 15th to discuss your fellowship applications plan.